Do you or your child struggle with ADHD, behavioural problems, poor attention and/or concentration?

 Some people with ADHD also have too much fast activity, which can lead to impulsivity and other difficulties.
 When our brain is going too fast, it is difficult to sit still and follow directions by others.
 In these cases, Neurofeedback can help calm the brain so that you can feel better, more calm, and be able to follow directions and focus on one task.

-The American Academy of Pediatrics maintains a list of various treatments for ADHD, including which have the highest support from research down to those that do not have adequate support.
+The American Academy of Pediatrics maintains a list of various treatments for ADHD.
 Neurofeedback treatment is now a Level 1-Best Support intervention for ADHD meaning that it has the strongest level of support, comparable to medications.
 There are multiple high quality studies that have examined the effectiveness of Neurofeedback for ADHD.
 These include studies examining functional MRI studies, randomized controlled trials comparing Neurofeedback to medication, and other studies of the benefits for children diagnosed with ADHD.
 Here are a few studies showing these positive results:

 Functional magnetic resonance imaging investigation of the effects of neurofeedback training on neural bases of selective attention and response inhibition in children with attention-deficit/hyperactivity disorder